qgis/QGIS-Documentation/source/working/working_with_raster.rst

 * :guilabel:`Colormap`

-When selecting the entry |selectstring| :guilabel:`Colormap`, the tab
-|tab| :guilabel:`Colormap` becomes available.
+When selecting the entry |selectstring| :guilabel:`Colormap`, the tab :guilabel:`Colormap` becomes available.
 See more on that at chapter
 :ref:`label_colormaptab`.

 QGIS can restrict the data displayed to only show cells whose values are